nishalrai/nishalrai.github.io/_posts/2024-04-27-process-injection-shellcode.md

 - **LPVOID lpAddress**: An optional parameter that defines the starting address of the allocation within the virtual address space.
 It can be set to `NULL` to allow the program to determine the allocation region automatically.
 - **SIZE_T dwSize**: Contains the size of the allocated region that we need to allocate.
 This means the size of our shellcode.
 - **DWORD flAllocationType**: Contains the type of memory allocation that we need to define.
 Microsoft has provided a list of such types depending on the requirements.
 As we are reserving the region of the virtual address and then committing our shellcode, to do that in a single step, it is recommended to use `MEM_COMMIT | MEM_RESERVE`.
 There are additional types like `MEM_RESET`, `MEM_RESET_UNDO`, `MEM_LARGE_PAGES`, `MEM_PHYSICAL`, and `MEM_TOP_DOWN` if you would like to explore.
 - **DWORD flProtect**: Contains the memory protection constants defined by Microsoft.
-We will be using `PAGE_READWRITE` and `PAGE_EXECUTE` values for it since we need to allocate the memory region, write into that region, and execute the shellcode.
+We will be using `PAGE_EXECUTE_READWRITE` values for it since we need to allocate the memory region, write into that region, and execute the shellcode.
 You can explore other [constants here.](https://learn.microsoft.com/en-us/windows/win32/Memory/memory-protection-constants)

 Once we are ready with the function and its parameters, let's define it inside our `InjectShellcode` function.